IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COURSE STRUCTURE

 This class will consist of
-* **Individual Meetings**<br>The weekly, individual 10 minute status meetings order will be determined on the first day of class.
+* **Individual Meetings**<br>The order of our weekly, individual 10 minute status meetings will be determined on the first day of class.
 Individual meetings will be held after the group critiques.
 Students who do the group critique will NOT meet for individual meetings on the same day.
 * **Project critiques**<br>Project critiques will be held for 2 to 3 seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.

      Each presentation will consist of